 LEVEL: State exchanges: Despite two deadline extensions, only a minority of states have submitted applications to create their own insurance marketplaces in 2014.
 Most will share responsibilities with the federal government or default to a federal system.

-This article appears in the Dec.
-15, 2012, edition of National Journal as Law of the Land.
+This article appears in the December 15, 2012, edition of National Journal Magazine as Law of the Land.